iNKORE-NET/Translations/namespaces/site-home/content/community/article/rules-common.en-us.md

 **No Impersonation**: Never pretend to be <u>official staff or representatives</u>, or do anything that could mislead others.

-**No Automated Users**: <font color="red">Bots and automated accounts are not allowed</font> to join any of our communities unless explicitly permitted by administrators.
+**No Automated Users**: <span style="color:red;">Bots and automated accounts are not allowed</span> to join any of our communities unless explicitly permitted by administrators.
 Unauthorized bots may ruin the experience for other members and steal the chat history, and we will take action against them.
 Anyone who invites or adds bots to the group will be immediately banned.

 **Fact-Check First**: Refrain from spreading unverified claims or misinformation.
 You should be responsible for the information you share.
 If you are not sure about the information, please do not share it.